sul-dlss/mods_display/README.md

 NOTE: The default delimiter is set to > for subjects.

+### Special Access Condition Configuration

+The access condition statement is set to be ignored by default (same as ignore! configuration option).
+If you would like the access condition statement to display you have to pass the access condition specific display! configuration option.

+    configure_mods_display do
+      access_condition do
+        display!
+      end
+    end

 ## Usage

 Once installed, the class that included the `ControllerExtension` (`MyController`) will have the `render_mods_display` method available.
 This method takes one argument which is an instance of the class that included the `ModelExtension` (`MyClass`).